 Under normal circumstances, your ISA providers will not allow you to exceed your allowance – the money will simply be rejected or paid back into the account it came from.
-If you do manage to exceed the allowance, you will not be entitled to and tax advantages on the overpayments.
+If you do manage to exceed the allowance, you should let your provider and HMRC know, and you will not be entitled to any tax advantages on the overpayments.

 The same is true if you open more than one cash or stocks and shares ISA in any one tax year.
-In either instance, HMRC has a dedicated ISA Helpline (0845 604 1701) that you should call.
+In either instance, HMRC has an ISA Helpline (0300 200 3312) that you should call.

 What are the best accounts to save my allowance in?